thegenemyers/DAZZ_DB/README.md

 3. quiva2DB [-vl] <path:db> ( -f<file> | -i | <input:quiva> ... )
 ```

 Adds .quiva streams to an existing DB "path".
+The DB must either be an S-DB or a
+Q-DB and upon completion the DB is a Q-DB.
 The data comes from (a) the given .quiva
 files on the command line, or (b) those in the file specified by the -f option, or
 (c) the standard input if the -i option is given.
 The input files must be added in the
 same order as the .fasta files were and have the same root names, e.g. FOO.fasta and